EdgeLimits/wiki_task/README.md

-Task: Present a Wiki written in Django
+## Task: Present a Wiki written in Django

-Time: ~4 hours depending on experience
+Time: ~4 hours depending on experience (100%)

 At the interview the candidate should show a simple wiki system, developed in Python and preferably Django.

-* ✅  The Wiki should be able to present the contents of the wiki. (hint: Django views)
+* The Wiki should be able to present the contents of the wiki. (hint: Django views) - ✅

-* ✅ The Wiki should support links to other pages within the wiki.
+* The Wiki should support links to other pages within the wiki - ✅ .

-* ✅ Each page should have an <edit> button.
+* Each page should have an <edit> button - ✅ .

-* ✅ A page in edit-mode should have a <save> button.
+* A page in edit-mode should have a <save> button  - ✅ .

-* ✅ A link to a wiki page should be indicated by [ ], as in [somepage] the name of the page should in this case be somepage
+* A link to a wiki page should be indicated by [ ], as in [somepage] the name of the page should in this case be somepage - ✅

-* ✅ A link to a non-existing page should create a new empty page in edit-mode.
+* A link to a non-existing page should create a new empty page in edit-mode - ✅

 Optional bonus points for:

-* ✅ Adding a headline to each page.
+* Adding a headline to each page - ✅
 * Setting a different link color (red) on links which will create a new page.

-* ✅ Adding a view counter on pages.
+* Adding a view counter on pages - ✅
 * Make and use Pytest unitests
 * Adding permissions to pages, so only users who are logged in can edit.
 (But all can view) (hint: Django permissions)
 * Adding a search function (hint: __icontains is useful)
 * Using Docker

-* ✅ Pushing to github
+* Pushing to github - ✅
 * Deploy in cloud
+---
 ## Run Project

 0. Create and activate virtual environment (https://virtualenv.pypa.io/en/latest/)